Venezuela's Chavez says Gaddafi still Libya's leader

 During six months of civil war more than 30 countries, including the United States and major European Union countries, have moved to recognise the rebel National Transitional Council as the governing authority in Libya.

-"Now (U.S. President Barack) Obama said he will collaborate economically with the new government, which of course we do not recognise," Chavez said.

-"We only recognise one government, the one led by Muammar Gaddafi," he said to applause as he presided over a cabinet meeting broadcast live on state TV.

-The 57-year-old former soldier has repeatedly accused Western powers of fuelling the conflict to steal Libya's oil and on Tuesday said they were waging a "dogs' war."
+The 57-year-old former soldier one again accused Western powers of fuelling the conflict to steal Libya's oil.

-"It's harsh but true ...
-They arranged this war," Chavez said, referring to the United States.

 Both Chavez and Gaddafi are military men who cast themselves as anti-imperialist revolutionaries and forged a friendship during half a dozen encounters in the past decade.